davidekete/remix-ide/docs/unittestingAsCLI.md

 0.1.36
 ```

-Version should be same as on NPM.
+Version should be same as on npm.

 ## How to use